smithy-lang/smithy-swift/smithy-kotlin/design/DESIGN.md

 The `auth` peroperty of this trait will be inspected just to confirm at least one of the authentication schemes is supported.

-All of the built-in HTTP authentication schemes will be supported by being able to customize the request headers
+All of the built-in HTTP authentication schemes will be supported by being able to customize the request headers.

-**TODO** I

 **QUESTION** Should we have codegen validate the request has one of the auth schemes expected for a particular operation before sending the request?
     * (AJT) - I think this would be nice but not necessary, at least out the gate, presumably we'll get an error response from the server that will make sense.

 #### `auth` trait